mathi123/mitasco/README.md

 Note:
 - db-migrate creates a table *migrations* in the database.
-- To switch from branch *dev-new-table* to *dev*, first perform a *db-migrate down* or *db-migrate reset*.
+- :exclamation: To switch from branch *dev-new-table* to *dev*, first perform a *db-migrate down* or *db-migrate reset*.
 - Always provide seed data, so the test server can create the db from scratch.

 ### Server
 The server runs on NodeJS.
 It provides a API to read/write data and a static folder to return client resources and static web pages.

 - The source code for the server is under */src*, and is compiled with the typescript compiler to the */bin* folder.
-- Data is read/written to the postgresql database using [*pg*](https://github.com/brianc/node-postgres).
+- Data is read/written to the postgresql database using [*pg*](https://github.com/brianc/node-postgres) and [*pg-promise*](https://github.com/vitaly-t/pg-promise).
-- Data is formatted into Data Transfer Objects (DTOs) before returned.
+- Data is formatted into Data Transfer Objects (DTOs) before returned, the typescript definitions of these object are in *shared* folder.
-- [ExpressJS](http://expressjs.com/) framework is used to receive requests and return values.
+- [ExpressJS](http://expressjs.com/) 4.x framework is used to receive requests and return values.
-- Entrypoint is /bin/app.js.
+- Entrypoint is /bin/debug/server.js.

-### Building
+### Tasks
-Application code is compiled from typescript to JS (src -> bin) using typescript compiler.
-Other build tasks are managed by [Gulp](https://github.com/gulpjs/gulp) :
+Build tasks are managed by [Gulp](https://github.com/gulpjs/gulp), and are defined in gulpfile.js and configuration.js.
+Following tasks are defined in Gulp:
+- 'compile' typescript files to javascript for server and client
 - copy other files to */bin* folder
-- create production release
+- build production release
+- build test release
+- run tests

+Gulp takes an '--env' argument for the environment:
+- development
+- test
+- production

 ### Testing
 - You can define tests in the folder */test*
 - [Mocha](https://mochajs.org/#getting-started) and is used in combination with [Chai](http://chaijs.com/) for testing server code.

-Application is deployed and tested on a CircleCI server on every push.
+The application is deployed and tested on a CircleCI server on every push.
 The circle.yml file configures the build and test configuration.

 ### package.json
 The *package.json* file defines the dependencies needed by this project.
 Some dependencies are needed for development/testing only.